October 19, 2017

 Scholastic is widely known for the children’s books it publishes, but it has a long history of selling subscriptions.

-Founded in 1920, Scholastic’s very first product was a magazine called the “Western Pennsylvania Gazette.”
+Founded in 1920, Scholastic’s very first product was a magazine called the “Western Pennsylvania Scholastic.”
 The first CEO of the company realized that students didn’t have any news magazines that were appropriate and relevant to them.
 Hence, the inception of the company.

 Now, Scholastic has 24 magazines, ranging from pre-k to grade 12 audiences.
 Those magazines are the core of Scholastic, their way of communicating with teachers, students, and parents about what’s going on in the world around them.